• Skip to main content

 • After two hours, check the greens for tenderness.
 If they aren't silky and melt in your mouth tender, add additional cooking time.
 Add more seasoning if needed until you are pleased with the flavor.

-• Carefully remove the meat from the bones and discard the bones.
+• Carefully remove the meat from the turkey neck bones and discard the bones.
 The meat should be falling off the bone at this point.
 Check the pot for small bones that may have broken off during cooking.
-Serve collard greens hot with a dash of hot sauce if desired!
+Serve collard greens warm with a dash of hot sauce if desired!

 Notes